This chapter provides an overview of the product, Cisco Nexus 1000V, and includes the following sections:

 •an SSH session (SSH provides a secure connection.)

 •a service console for the VM running the VSM

-For information about the CLI, see the "Understanding the CLI" section.
+For information about the CLI, see the "Understanding the CLI" section on page 6-1.